Massamsa/TheBlueOne-Minecraft/README.md

 # The Blue VaultHunter

 ## Client

 ### Instalation
-Choose the vesion and import is as profile to curseforge.
+Choose between minimal and expanded versionl.
+Download it.Open a Minecraft CurseForge  and import the downloaded zip file as profile.

-`Click Create custom Profile -> Click Import -> Select The Blue VaulHunter.zip'
+Click Create custom Profile -> Click Import -> Select **zip file you downloaded**

 ### Minimal
 Functional version withou any client side mods.